Jack Harlow: 2022–present: Come Home the Kids Miss You and Jackman

-Acting debut
+Acting career

-In March 2022, it was announced that Harlow will make his acting debut in a reboot of the 1992 film White Men Can't Jump directed by Calmatic.
+In March 2022, it was announced that Harlow would make his acting debut in a remake of the 1992 film White Men Can't Jump directed by Calmatic.

 In October 2022, Harlow appeared on Saturday Night Live as both host and musical guest for the Halloween episode.
+In April 2023, Harlow joined the cast of the Apple TV+ film The Instigators, co-starring alongside Matt Damon and Casey Affleck.

 Artistry

 Style

 Harlow's craft has been characterized by critics as blending playful confidence with emotional sincerity in both his music and lyrics, which often explore themes such as sexuality, partying, and drug use.
 Harlow's music has been categorized broadly as hip hop.
 Publications have further tagged his music as blending trap beats with instruments such as pianos and uilleann pipes.

 In 2020, Kate Hutchinson of The Guardian opined that Harlow's most interesting songs are his more introspective ones, dealing with topics such as being uncomfortable with his acclaim, and his white privilege.
 Thomas Hobbs, another writer for The Guardian, wrote that Harlow embraces "being a dorky outsider", while additionally having "enough charisma" to pull off "using language that is usually cringeworthy coming from suburban white people".
 He has described his own music as emphasizing rhythm, and his lyricism as being "personal but fun", and geared toward "connect[ing] with people".
 In 2022, following Harlow's surge in popularity, Terry Nguyen of Vox also described his music as breezy, comparing it to Drake.
 Nguyen praised Harlow's lyricism for its wise wordplay and for its introspective content.